Padmapriyan27/LAHTP-PASSWORDTEST-TOOL/Readme.md

 ## Requirements
 - C compiler (GCC recommended)
-- PS or Linux/Unix terminal (for color support)
+- PS or Unix like terminal (for color support)